zalky/reflet/README.md

 **Reflet** is a collection of tools for building Re-frame + React based web apps.
 This includes:

-1. Entity references and their lifecycle management
+1. Entity references with lifecycle management
-2. Efficient, normalized state management
+2. Efficient, normalized state model
 3. Simple but powerful hierarchical FSMs
 4. JS and DOM interop utilities
 5. Novel API-driven visual debugging of complex apps (don't sleep on